stratisproject/Documentation/Full_Node_Document_Ideas.md

 11. How do our wallets come together with the full node?
 Give a thorough explanation of how this happens and identify the code involved.
 Could a wallet hold anything else?
 How would you do that?
 12. Validation - describe how we validate both headers and blocks in more detail - how would you modify validation?
 13. Can you alter the speed at which blocks are made if desired - could be part of an tutorial in which you can see this happen - link with PoS article (#1)
-14. The searching/lookup capabilities on Stratis blockchain - what are they and how could you extend them - Show how the blockchain is interrogated and the algorithms involved.
+14. The searching/lookup capabilities on Stratis blockchain - what are they and how could you extend them - Show how the blockchain is interrogated and tusehe algorithms involved.
 15. Persistent data storage in the full node - can you configure this (use a different database for example?)
 16. Caching - what do we cache, why do we cache it, and can you adjust the storage for this.